Understanding the Autism Brain (for teachers & parents)

 Brain differences associated with autism vary from person to person.
 As a result, the exact cause of autism is not yet understood.
 It may be that there are different causes in different people.

 Studies have shown that kids with autism are more likely than other kids to have neurological disorders such as epilepsy, macrocephaly (an abnormally large head), hydrocephalus (a build-up of fluid in the cavities of the brain), cerebral palsy, headaches, migraines, and congenital abnormalities of the nervous system.
 Many people who have autism also have other comorbid conditions such as ADHD, dyspraxia, allergies, sleep disorders, and gut disorders.
+A new study using PET scans has revealed that autistic individuals have fewer brain synapses, and a lower synapse counts correlated with more pronounced autistic traits.

 How does autism affect the brain?